Nyheimh/Topaz-Project/README.md

 #### MVP

-- Functionality is up to date.
+- Functionality is up to date, with an advanced function.
-- Allow a responsive design for interface to change with weather.
 - Allow the user to have a different choice of days forecast.